rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ bundle install
 ```

-We need first to delete +.bundle/config+ because Bundler remembers in that file that we didn't want to install the "db" group (alternatively you can edit the file).
+We need first to delete `.bundle/config` because Bundler remembers in that file that we didn't want to install the "db" group (alternatively you can edit the file).

-In order to be able to run the test suite against MySQL you need to create a user named +rails+ with privileges on the test databases:
+In order to be able to run the test suite against MySQL you need to create a user named `rails` with privileges on the test databases:

 ```bash
 mysql> GRANT ALL PRIVILEGES ON activerecord_unittest.*